Thomas-Randall/pyStruct/README.md

 Define, update, import, and export struct formats to organize data for Python Runtimes

+## To Be Implemented
++ Unit tests to make sure things remain working (v0.3.1)
++ Generate object instance from blueprint (v0.3.1)
++ In-editor object-instance editing (v0.3.2)

 ## Implemented
+v0.3: PyStruct Class, Redefinition features
+  + Basic command layout now associates namespace...element_name field_type...variable_type(initial_value)
+  + Redefine an element in a blueprint
+  + Soft- or hard-reset the editor
+  + Spaces no longer permitted in blueprint names
+  + Spaces are now permitted in list/dictionary definitions and within string initializations
+  + Deletion now removes associated types etc from types, use 'remove' method rather than 'pop'
+  + Argument errors now more common to help when delimiter rules not followed
+  + More concise try/catch for errors when defining elements, using functions in pyStruct_load(), main()
+  + Class-local template now called pyTemplate rather than somewhat confusing pyStructs

 v0.2.2: Deletion features
   + Delete a namespace
   + Delete an element